 "Hey!
 We need doc!"

-Anderson joined the Army in 2010, on a Ranger contract to serve as a medic.
-After going to college in Arizona to study emergency response operations, he felt it was the path he was chosen for.
+Anderson joined the Army in 2010 on a Ranger contract to serve as a medic.
+After going to college in Arizona to study emergency response operations, he felt it was the path for which he was chosen.

 Always wanting to be a firefighter, Anderson said of being a platoon medic, "I know I will never have a better job than the one I have right now, being a platoon medic with the other Rangers I serve with."

 After joining the 1st Platoon, he deployed to Afghanistan for the first time in 2012.
 Having a few eventful missions with his platoon, Anderson knew what was expected of him.